How to manage inappropriate urination in cats

 Mix up the surface

 Cats can develop preferences for certain surfaces to urinate on, such as a wooden floor, a tiled floor, carpeting or even a pile of laundry.
 Blocking access to the favoured surface or object, or making changes to it, may help to break the cycle.
 For example, you could keep doors closed to prevent access to the area or cover the spot with furniture or pot plants.
-Or you could cover it over with a different surface, such as a plastic sheet, upside-down carpet runner or mat, or sheets of newspaper, or even sandpaper or electronic mats that deliver a mild, harmless shock.
+Or you could cover it over with a different surface, such as a plastic sheet, upside-down carpet runner or mat, or sheets of newspaper, or even sandpaper.
 You could also try putting a sample of her preferred fabric, tile or carpet in her litter tray to encourage her to recommence using the tray, then slowly transition back to litter.

 Medication and/or adjunctive treatments